Mayo Clinic Care Network Content

 Before you buy

-• Plan for the expense.
-The cost of hearing aids varies widely — from about $1,500 to more than a few thousand dollars each.
-Professional fees, remote controls, hearing aid accessories and other hearing aid options may cost extra.
-Talk to your audiologist about your needs and expectations.
+Professional fees, remote controls, and other hearing aid features may cost extra.
+Talk to your audiologist about your needs and what to expect.